 Clean Development Mechanism (CDM) methodologies for ruminant methane

 Manure handling projects such as biogas digesters are fairly straightforward.
 Methodologies are broadly analogous to a landfill methane project.
 Both involve a contained source of methane, and aim to extract it for a useful purpose.
 The carbon offsetting benefit is the difference between the manure methane and any carbon dioxide produced from its destruction.
 And it doesn’t qualify if regulations already require it.

-Credible carbon offsetting certifiers generally refer to methodologies reviewed by the UNFCCC.
+Credible carbon offsetting certifiers generally refer to methodologies submitted to the UNFCCC.
 Methods rely on equations to estimate the effect of feed modifications.
-There are also rules embedded in the method to make sure major sources of leakage wouldn't happen.
+There are also rules embedded in the method to make sure major sources of leakage wouldn’t happen.
 For example, a dairy farm must maintain milk yield throughout the assessment period, aside from limited exceptions.
 This is because if yield drops, the farm would need to increase the number of cattle, and this cancels out the benefit.

 - Agricultural methane projects around the world; UNFCCC.